 The timing of precipitation and water demand has a lot to do with when a drought occurs.
 Even if the overall water supply is low, drought is usually less of a concern in the winter months because demand is far less than in the summer.

 Agricultural droughts tend to occur when there's not enough water in springtime to help establish seedlings and ensure the success of the crops.
 When the distribution of precipitation occurs more in the summer than in the winter, a lot of the water is quickly lost to evaporation and runoff, rather than being stored as snowpack.
 This causes drought conditions later on when people or natural systems are accustomed to having water available from snowmelt.

 Climate Change and Drought

 As human-caused climate change is increasingly accepted as a scientific fact, its effects on drought are being studied in detail.
 As the meteorological mechanisms that cause drought make clear:

 - Abnormal fluctuations in temperature correspond to abnormal variations in precipitation.

 - Increases in temperature have the potential to cause more frequent and severe droughts, which puts climate change in the crosshairs as a major cause of drought in the present day.

-    According to the World Resources Institute, there is conclusive scientific evidence that global warming makes the planet hotter on average, which makes heat waves more intense and droughts more severe.
-In 2012, about two-thirds of the continental United States suffered from drought, and the frequency and severity of droughts is expected to increase across the country in during the next few decades.
+NASA points out there is conclusive scientific evidence that global warming makes the planet hotter on average, which makes heat waves more intense and droughts more severe.
+In continental United States the frequency and severity of droughts is expected to increase across the country during the next few decades.

 Guarding Against Dry Times